-We are currently enrolling patients in the Phase II Aging and Sarcopenia Study ("A Double-Blind, Placebo-controlled, Randomized Study to Investigate the Efficacy, Tolerability and Pharmacokinetics of MYMD-1 in The Treatment of Participants Aged 65 Years or Older with Chronic Inflammation Associated with Sarcopenia/Frailty").
+We are currently completing enrollment in the fourth and final cohort of patients in the Phase 2 Aging and Sarcopenia Study ("A Double-Blind, Placebo-controlled, Randomized Study to Investigate the Efficacy, Tolerability and Pharmacokinetics of MYMD-1 in The Treatment of Participants Aged 65 Years or Older with Chronic Inflammation Associated with Sarcopenia/Frailty").
 We completed a Phase 1 Dosing Study ("A Double-blind, Placebo-controlled, Randomized, Single Ascending and Multiple Dose Study to Evaluate the Safety, Tolerability, and Pharmacokinetics of Oral Dose of MYMD-1 Capsules in Healthy Male and Female Adult Subjects").

-- The Investigational New Drug (IND) application for Aging and Sarcopenia was accepted by FDA. - The IND was submitted to support a Phase II study focused on Aging and Sarcopenia in adults 65 years and older.
-The FDA reviewed the IND with its corresponding protocol and allowed the company to proceed to a Phase II clinical trial on November 1, 2021. - o We obtained IRB approval on November 16, 2021 which permitted us to start enrollment and dosing qualifying participants.
+- The Investigational New Drug (IND) application for Aging and Sarcopenia was accepted by FDA. - The IND was submitted to support a Phase 2 study focused on Aging and Sarcopenia in adults 65 years and older.
+The FDA reviewed the IND with its corresponding protocol and allowed the company to proceed to a Phase 2 clinical trial on November 1, 2021. - We obtained IRB approval on November 16, 2021 which permitted us to start enrollment and dosing qualified participants.
+To date, the trial has dosed 80% of its goal sample size of 40 subjects.
+The primary objects of the study are to a) Demonstrate reduction of chronic inflammatory markers in participants treated with MYMD-1® versus placebo and b) To evaluate the PK of oral doses of MYMD-1® capsules.